-$$var = (x1 = = 4?1:0) + (x2 = = 4?1:0) + (x3 = = 4?1:0) \dots,$$ where x1, x2, x3 are status codes for three observations.
+var = (x1 = 4?1:0) + (x2 = 4?1:0) + (x3 = 4?1:0)...,

+where $x_1$ , $x_2$ , $x_3$ are status codes for three observations.
 For each time step you get the number of undetectable concentrations.

-If you want to calculate the total sum of some variable during a period, you can set the environment variable INDICO_SUM at the server.
-When INDICO_SUM is set, the total sum of a series will be plotted together with other descriptive statistics below the graph.
+If you want to calculate the total sum of some variable during a period, you can set the environment variable INDICO\SUM at the server.
+When INDICO\SUM is set, the total sum of a series will be plotted together with other descriptive statistics below the graph.

-If you, on the other hand, measure some flow - traffic or emission rate - in vehicles/h or kg/h, you can specify an integration unit in the environment variable INDICO_INT.
+If you, on the other hand, measure some flow - traffic or emission rate - in vehicles/h or kg/h, you can specify an integration unit in the environment variable INDICO\INT.
 The integration unit should be expressed in seconds, followed by a blank and the unit, e.g. "3600 h" or "86400 d" for one hour or one day respectively (corresponding to the rate unit).
 This will print the total number of vehicles or the total emission during the examined period, together with other descriptive statistics below the graph.

-Environment variables can be set by the Airviro system administrator.
+The mentioned environment variables can be set by the Airviro system administrator during the AIRVIRO installation or after a user request.